Johndirr/SubtitleSyncAssistant/README.md

 1. Load reference media, new media, and the original subtitle.
 2. Click "Analyze..." to populate waveform plots and tables.
-3. (Optional) Select lines and run offset detection ("Find Offset(s)" or range/sliding variant).
+3. Select lines and run offset detection ("Find Offset(s)" or range/sliding variant).
+4. Check results in table and waveform plots.
+Manually verify using preview images and waveforms if the score is low or the offset seems off.
-4. Shift or edit lines as required.
+5. Shift or edit lines as required.
-5. Export the synchronized subtitle via the sync table context menu.
+6. Export the synchronized subtitle via the sync table context menu.

 ## Notes